 - 1. All Contracts for Goods and Services Require the Approval of the Board of Directors; Exceptions.
-No contract shall be made for goods or services when the total cost exceeds ten thousand dollars (\$10,000.00), unless such contract shall have been authorized by the Board of Directors.
-Whenever the total cost of such contract shall not exceed, in any one case, one thousand dollars (\$1,000.00), the Executive Director or his or her designee (hereinafter "Executive Director"), without such previous authorization, shall cause the same to be purchased upon his or her written order; and further provided that when the total cost thereof shall exceed one thousand dollars (\$1,000.00) but shall not exceed ten thousand dollars (\$10,000.00), the Executive Director may cause the same to be purchased without previous authorization in like manner, but the Executive Director shall first obtain in writing, whenever possible, at least three (3) informal quotes to furnish same, which quotes shall be attached in every case to the accounts payable vouchers authorizing payment for such goods or services and filed with the financial records of the Grantee.
-All contracts shall be let to the lowest responsible bidder, provided that any and all informal quotes for equipment, supplies or repair work may be rejected by the Executive Director if the character or quality of the goods or services does not conform to requirements.
-In determining the lowest responsible bid or quote, other factors, in addition to cost, such as experience, availability, expertise, resources, work history with the Grantee, work history with others, quality of work and ability to meet all specifications and/or requirements of the Grantee may be taken into consideration and may form the basis for an award of contract.
+No contract shall be made for goods or services when the total cost exceeds five thousand dollars (\$5,000.00), unless such contract shall have been authorized by the Board of Directors.
+Whenever the total cost of such contract shall not exceed, in any one case, one thousand dollars (\$1,000.00), the Executive Director or his or her designee (hereinafter "Executive Director"), without such previous authorization, shall cause the same to be purchased upon his or her written order; and further provided that when the total cost thereof shall exceed one thousand dollars (\$1,000.00) but shall not exceed five thousand dollars (\$5,000.00), the Executive Director may cause the same to be purchased without previous authorization in like manner.
+In determining the bid or quote to award, other factors, in addition to cost, such as experience, availability, expertise, resources, work history with the Grantee, work history with others, quality of work and ability to meet all specifications and/or requirements of the Grantee may be taken into consideration and may form the basis for an award of contract.
 Many of these factors will have increased significance when considering the award of contracts for professional services. - 2.
 Contracts Which Require the Use of the Formal Bidding Process.
-Except as set forth in Section 3 below, when the total cost of a contract for goods, materials, equipment, supplies or construction work is expected to exceed ten thousand dollars (\$10,000.00), the Executive Director or his or her agent shall issue a call for bids which shall be formally advertised.
+Except as set forth in Section 3 below, when the total cost of a contract for goods, materials, equipment, supplies or construction work is expected to exceed five thousand dollars (\$5,000.00), the Executive Director or his or her agent shall issue a call for bids which shall be formally advertised.
 All such bids for construction work shall require a bond for the faithful performance of the work.